 Chinese social media landscape changes every day and you need to be always aware of what’s going on.
 Which platforms are on their rise, and which trends come along.
 Those were our review of 5 most useful for social media marketing in China in 2019.
 Any of them can help your brand grow in the Chinese market this year.

 There is no need to say that all of them have an increasingly competitive interface.
 It’s important for any businesses to be strategic in using these platforms to advertise their products.
-If you’re interested in getting started with Chinese Social Media and have any questions, feel free to ask us.
-AICY-Create is here to help you.
+If you’re interested in getting started with Chinese Social Media and have any questions, feel free to ask us below in the comments.